 Robots in Landscaping

 We all knew this day would come, and now it’s here.
-Not only are robotic lawn mowers a true innovation, but they are now being used in commercial landscaping and being integrated into field service and CRM softwares.
+Not only are robotic lawnmowers a true innovation, but they are now being used in commercial landscaping and being integrated into field service and CRM software.

 Big Changes in the Software Landscape

 2021 has been the year of acquisitions within the lawn and landscape technology industry.
 One of the biggest acquisitions brought together two of the most respected solutions in the field and home service industry: Real Green and WorkWave.
 This union furthers WorkWave’s position as a premier provider of solutions that help companies succeed and reach their full potential.

 “This acquisition is something rarely seen.
 It is two successful, fast-growing, market-leading companies coming together to create something truly special,” said David F. Giannetto, CEO of WorkWave.